Victor Technology: Company history

 Victor Adding Machine Co. was a fledgling company in 1918 when the operator of a chain of meat markets gave a Victor salesman $100, intending to buy an adding machine.
 Instead, he got 10 shares of the company's issued capital.
 In an effort to protect his investment, that man – Carl Buehler – became a director of Victor in September 1918 and was elected president of the company three months later.
 The first Victor adding machine, Model 110, was introduced in 1919.

 In 1921, Carl selected his 24-year-old son, A. C., as Vice President of Operations and advised him to operate the company by "working like the devil, but treat the employees right and allow them to make some money."
 Carl also believed in reinvesting most of the profits so the company could grow.
 A.C. assumed control of the company on the death of Carl Buehler in 1932.

 During World War II, Victor manufactured an aircraft compass, a B-24 bomber turret gunsight, and the Norden bombsight.
-After the war, Victor had all the necessary elements for success in the adding machine industry – quality products, a good research department, an efficient factory, an effective sales organization, and a dedicated service department.
-Therefore, it was no surprise that by 1947 Victor had become the world's largest exclusive manufacturer of adding machines, and five years later topped the million mark in units sold.
+After the war, Victor had acquired several necessary elements for success in the adding machine industry – quality products, a good research department, an efficient factory, an effective sales organization, and a dedicated service department.
+By 1947, Victor had become the world's largest exclusive manufacturer of adding machines, and five years later topped the million mark in units sold.

 In 1953, Victor went into the cash register business, acquiring its long-time customer, the McCaskey Register Company.
 This purchase immediately contributed to sales and marked the beginning of a major expansion phase.

 A. C. began to evaluate the computer market during the 1950s.
 He decided that the market had potential, but that he would stay out of it until he could find or develop a product suitable for both large and small businesses.
 The solution came in 1961 when Victor merged with the Comptometer Corporation, which produced calculating machines and a telecommunication device called the Electrowriter.

 In 1965 Victor Comptometer Corporation produced the Victor 3900, a fully electronic calculator with multiple functions, three storage registers, and a small CRT display.
 The unit incorporated an early MOS integrated circuit for processing and storage.
 The unit was designed for desktop use, but was extremely large and heavy.
 Due to manufacturing difficulties, manufacturing was discontinued in 1967.